 - Protein: Two grammes of protein may not seem like much, but it accounts for 9% of a baby’s daily requirements.
 This will aid in the development of their muscles and bodies.

-The fact that Earth’s Best baby cereal is actually beneficial for baby is one of the major advantages of using it.
-They provide all of the nutrition tots require without the use of preservatives, salt, sugar, flavourings, or colours.
+The fact that Earth’s Best baby cereal is actually beneficial for babies is one of the major advantages of using it.
+They provide all of the nutrition tots required without the use of preservatives, salt, sugar, flavorings, or colors.
 This infant cereal is also good for the environment.
 It is totally organic and does not include any problematic GMOs.
 There are no pesticides that are harmful to the environment or to your developing child.
 That is to say, it is beneficial to everyone, including you.
-You can buy all of this for a fair price, and you can be confident that your kid will enjoy the flavour and thicker texture.
+You can buy all of this for a fair price, and you can be confident that your kid will enjoy the flavor and thicker texture.

 A Note About Rice Cereal